 Stabilizer – Lurka – Box Clever

-And one quick sidenote from the man himself: All dubs are approved for this mix and have been cut to 10in acetates.
+And one quick side note from the man himself: All dubs are approved for this mix and have been cut to 10in acetates.
 All other tracks on this mix are vinyl.
-There was NO serato, NO traktor, NO cdj’s used whatsoever to record this mix.
-2 technic turntables and a Vestax PMC07 mixer where the only devices touched.
+There was NO Serato, NO Traktor, NO cdj’s used whatsoever to record this mix.
+2 technic turntables and a Vestax PMC07 mixer were the only devices touched.
 The mix was recorded using Ableton Live with some light mastering done via Izotope’s Ozone 4 plug-in.
 Ain’t no bullshit tricks here.